matheusvnm/tbft/README.md

 ### Acknowledgement
 ---

-TBFT has been mainly developed by Sandro Matheus Vila Nova Marques (sandro-matheus@hotmail.com) during his BSc. under supervision of Arthur Francisco Lorenzon (aflorenzon@unipampa.edu.br).
+TBFT has been mainly developed by Sandro Matheus Vila Nova Marques (sandro-matheus@hotmail.com) during his BSc/MSc. under supervision of Arthur Francisco Lorenzon (aflorenzon@unipampa.edu.br).

 When using TBFT, please use the following reference: